StephenPopovich/react-movie-website/README.md

-# 🎬 React Movie App
+## React Movie Website

-A fast, modern movie discovery app built with React and Vite.
+A responsive movie browsing application built with React and Vite using the TMDB API.
-Browse trending movies, search titles, view details, and save favorites using real data from the TMDB API.
+This project demonstrates component-based architecture, API data fetching, loading states, and local persistence.

-This project focuses on clean component structure, performance, and a polished user experience.
+The active application lives in the `/frontend` directory.

 ---